 For investors, this represents one of the most significant opportunities in healthcare.
 The companies that most effectively deploy AI in drug development will capture an outsized share of the pharmaceutical industry's $1.4 trillion market—not by incrementally improving traditional processes, but by replacing them entirely.

 The broken economics of drug development are not a law of nature.
-They are a consequence of outdated processes.
-AI is the fix.
+They are a consequence of slow feedback loops, fragmented data, and late recognition of failure.
+AI is not a shortcut around scientific risk, but it is a way to manage that risk with more information and less waste.